Mapping hydrodynamics for the facilitated exclusion and zero-range processes: The symmetric case

-The first term in the right hand side is a martingale, whose quadratic variation is given by $M^{-2}N_t$, $N_t$ being the total number of jumps occurring in the system before time $t$, and whose expectation is therefore bounded by $CM$ for some positive constant $C$, because jumps occur at most at rate $2M^2$ at each site.
+is a martingale, whose quadratic variation is the number of jumps across the bond $(y,y+1)$ before time $t$, the first term in the right hand side of \eqref{eq:new} is also a martingale,} whose quadratic variation is given by $M^{-2}N_t$, $N_t$ being the total number of jumps occurring in the system before time $t$, and whose expectation is therefore bounded by $CM$ for some positive constant $C$, because jumps occur at most at rate $2M^2$ at each site.
 In particular, we can write

 where $\mathscr{M}^M_t$ is a martingale with quadratic variation bounded by $ 1/M$.

 Since the function $G$ is not a smooth function on the torus, in order to use the hydrodynamic limit for the zero-range process, we approximate it by $G_\epsilon$ such that for any $\varepsilon>0$, $G_\epsilon \in C^2(\T)$ and the following holds: